 We Will Rock You would be played once again near the end of the show on this tour, but this time the band would encourage audience participation - clapping and singing along to a song that would soon become an anthem for the band and rock music as a whole.
 Only the first verse would be played on the News Of The World tour.
 The second and third verses would be added for the Jazz tour and beyond.

 John Deacon has switched back to his Fender Precision bass, which he'd use through to the end of Queen's touring days.

 This is the first tour where Queen are well-off enough to afford their own private plane to travel between cities.

-The second row of photos are of a German magazine article about the show.
-This piece in Bravo focused on the Portland show, so the photos may well be from this night.
+The second row of photos are from a 1978 German magazine.
+This piece in Bravo primarily focused on the Portland show, so the photos may well be from this night.

 |Lineage:||Bob Harris master > ? > BBC documentary|